Branko Popović (painter): Biography

-He was born in Užice to Femka and Stojan Popović, founder of the first blanket factory in Uzice.
-While he was still a young man, Branko Popovic entered the public and artistic life of Belgrade.
+He was born in Užice to Femka and Stojan Popović, founder of the first blanket factory in Užice.
+While still a young man, Branko Popović entered Belgrade's public and artistic life.
 When the First Yugoslav Art Exhibition was held in 1904, he was chosen as a member of the Exhibition Committee.
 Among the members of that committee, there were many distinguished Serbian scholars and artists such as Mihailo Valtrović, Miloje Vasić, Marko Leko, Jovan Cvijić, Đoka Jovanović and Steva Todorović.
-The choice of Branko Popović as a member of the Exhibition's Committee was a great honour for him in view of that he was so young, only 22.
+The choice of Branko Popović as a member of the Exhibition's Committee was a great honor for him given that he was so young, only 22.

 Branko graduated from the Faculty of Engineering in Belgrade in 1905.
-He then studied painting in Munich at the Heinrich Knirr Drawing School (1905-1906), then at the Art Academy of Ludwig von Herterich (1906-1909) and in Paris (1909-1912).
+He then studied painting in Munich at the Heinrich Knirr Drawing School (1905–1906), then at the Art Academy of Ludwig von Herterich (1906–1909) and in Paris (1909–1912).
 He painted about 100 pieces, 80 of which are preserved.
 Art critics wrote about his paintings while Branko Popović himself, as a critic, interpreted and evaluated the work of virtually all the artists who were active in Belgrade and the Kingdom of Yugoslavia at the time.
-He published a number of reviews, essays, and studies on art.
+He published many reviews, essays, and studies on art.
 He was one of the founders of the Art group Oblik.
 He also exhibited at joint exhibitions in Paris (1919), Philadelphia (1926), Barcelona (1928), London (1930), Rome (1937) and at the 22nd Venice Biennale (1940).

 He participated in the Balkan Wars, was wounded at Kumanovo, and also participated in the Great War.
 As an officer of the VII Infantry Regiment, he received the rank of lieutenant colonel.
-He was awarded the Medal for Bravery (1912) in the First Balkan War and a Medal for Bravery for the Second Balkan War and the French Cross of the Legion of Honor with palm trees in World War I.
+He was awarded the Medal for Bravery (1912) in the First Balkan War and a Medal for Bravery for the Second Balkan War and the French Cross of the Legion of Honour with palm trees in World War I.